Gawker suit illustrates difference between general and professional liability

 Unfortunately, good intentions won’t save a business in the throes of legal trouble.
 And the cost of the mix-up may be twofold for the media company.
 Not only will Gawker have to pay for its own legal costs in the Hogan lawsuit ($100 million is a hit for any company) – it might also have to pay back the insurance company.

-For those of you already familiar with General Liability Insurance, you may be scratching your head over this case.
+For those of you already familiar with general liability insurance, you may be scratching your head over this case.
 After all, this policy usually includes advertising injury coverage that can cover lawsuits over invading someone’s privacy and the emotional distress that comes with it.
-(To learn more about advertising injuries and how to avoid them, check out our eBook Tweet or Twibel: The Small-Business Owner's Guide to Advertising Injury.)

 So why wasn’t this policy enough for Gawker’s situation?